• Skip to primary navigation

 Unwrap the scallops and allow them to sit on the counter for about 30 minutes to get the chill off.
 Check to see if the abductor muscle is still attached (the ‘foot’).
 If it is, remove it.
 It’s chewy and not nice to eat.
 Some stores remove it for you.

-Sprinkle the scallops with kosher or sea salt, ground black pepper and granulated garlic.
-Heat the pan over medium to medium-high heat and add just a tiny bit of oil.
 Place the scallops in a single layer in the pan.
 Don’t crowd them.
 Allow a golden crust to form.
 This will take a few minutes.
 Don’t disturb the scallops while they are searing.
 Watch your heat and turn down if needed.
 You don’t want them to burn.

 When you get a golden crust, turn them over.
 I use silicone tipped tongs to treat them gently.
 Pour in the wine (sake, broth or water) and immediately cover with the lid.
 Turn the heat to low.
-The scallops will finish cooking in about 1-2 minutes, depending on size and thickness.
-When done they should still be a little translucent in the center.
-Don’t overcook them.

 Complete Your Dinner

 To serve, place cooked rice on a plate, top with the scallops and drizzle with the orange miso sauce.
 For garnish, sprinkle on chopped chives.
 A few drops of toasted sesame oil are nice too.
-Add a green side vegetable such as asparagus or broccolini. .
+Add a simple green side vegetable such as asparagus or broccolini.

 For tips on how to buy scallops, read this post.